ankurkpatel/ankurkpatel.github.io/src/mdFiles/LP.md

 9-5 : building ai regulatory compliance copilot

 perviously worked in data science/analytics space for almost a decade now.

-extremely interested in education. convinced that we don't need 6+ hours of school every day.
-1 hours is sufficient amount of teacher interaction everyday in primary school. learned a lot while working at ed nonprofit.

-**side projects** :
+side projects :
 - ai tutor
-- ielts practice guided by ai
 - llm for gujarati language

-*say hi on [@ankur7]() on X.*
+football fan, manutd supporter, to a point that it's unhealthy -- last 10 years it ruined almost all weekends and still i watch them lol.

+passionate about education. convinced that we don't need 6+ hours of school every day.
+1 hours is sufficient amount of teacher interaction everyday in primary school. learned a lot while working at ed nonprofit.

+learning to play ukulele, progress is slow but i'm in it for the long haul.

+runner, goal is to run a marathon in next 12 months.

 starting to be more active on X, planning to full time indie in few years.

+say hi on [@ankur7](https://x.com/_ankur7) on twitter.